 Reducing risks of complications, long term health benefits such as healthy weight into adulthood and reduced cases of juvenile diabetes, and reducing neonatal macrosomia (baby being born too large)– are just some of the benefits baby can expect from your healthy pregnancy.
 What’s more, continuing these healthy habits postpartum will teach your child how to be healthy for the rest of their lives!
 You Go, Mama!

-Of course, there are more than 9 Health Benefits of Prenatal Exercise, so check out these Knocked-Up Fitness Video Tutorials:
+Of course, there are more than 9 Health Benefits of Prenatal Exercise, so check out these Knocked-Up Fitness and Wellness Video Tutorials:

 - Importance of Moving Your Body